Multipartite entanglement from ditstrings for 1+1D systems: Acknowledgements

 \section{Acknowledgements}

 This research was supported in part by the Dept. of Energy under Award Number DE-SC0019139 and DE-SC0010113.
-We thank A. Maloney, S. Catterall, M. Asaduzzaman, B. Senseman, A. Kaufman, G. Can Toga, A. Samlodia, J. McGreevy and Ting-Chung Lin for discussions.
-Part of this work was done while Y. M. attended the workshop ``Co-design for Fundamental Physics in the Fault-Tolerant Era" at the InQubator for Quantum Simulation, University of Washington, Seattle, USA and he benefited from discussions with the participants.
+We thank A. Maloney, S. Catterall, M. Asaduzzaman, B. Senseman, A. Kaufman, G. Can Toga, A. Samlodia, J. McGreevy, and Ting-Chung Lin for discussions.
+This work benefited from the Co-design for Fundamental Physics in the Fault-Tolerant Era IQus workshop (April 2025), which was supported by U.S. Department of Energy, Office of Science, Office of Nuclear Physics, InQubator for Quantum Simulation (IQuS) under Award Number DOE (NP) Award DE-SC0020970 via the program on Quantum Horizons: QIS Research and Innovation for Nuclear Science.